 Interested in learning more?

-Learn more about our workshops here.
+Learn more about all of our workshop offerings here.
 No previous experience or knowledge is required.

 Join us and learn to see and experience your surroundings in a whole new way – come and develop your geomantic eyes!